Error-resilient Reversal of Quantum Chaotic Dynamics Enabled by Scramblons

-In conclusion, we develop an ansatz based on scramblon theory to describe reversed quantum many-body dynamics in the presence of imperfections.
+\textit{Conclusion}---In conclusion, we develop an ansatz based on scramblon theory to describe reversed quantum many-body dynamics in the presence of imperfections.
 We validate this ansatz by fitting it to experimental data from an NMR system with macroscopically randomly interacting spins, where the stringent constraints imposed by scramblon theory are convincingly verified by the fitting outputs.
-This approach allows us to mitigate the effects of imperfections and recover error-resilient reversed dynamics.
+These results suggest that the applicability of the scramblon theory extends beyond idealized all-to-all interacting models, remaining valid in realistic systems with microscopic long-range interactions.
+The application of the scramblon theory allows us to mitigate the effects of imperfections and recover error-resilient reversed dynamics.
 Notably, time-reversal-based exponential sensitivity has also been recently exploited to enhance quantum metrology in systems such as cold atoms in cavities~\cite{VuleticTimereversalbasedQuantumMetrology2022,VuleticImprovingMetrologyQuantum2023} and nitrogen vacancy centers~\cite{gao2025signal}, where imperfections also suppress this sensitivity at long evolution times.
 Our theory may be extended to such quantum metrology applications, potentially enabling further improvements in sensitivity.

 \

 \